-Madison Water Utility works closely with City Planning in the long term planning process for the Utility.
+Madison Water Utility works closely with the City Planning Department in the long term planning process for the Utility.
 Since 1964 the Utility has used a Water Master Plan to guide the development and expansion of the system.
-The Master Plan is updated every 5 to 10 years to bring it into conformance with current development conditions.
-The most recent version of the Water Master Plan was completed and approved in 2006.
-Population estimates, development patterns and neighborhood plans were all drawn from the City of Madison Planning Department's Comprehensive Plan.
-Utility staff rely on the Planning Department to revise and update the City Comprehensive Plan with any updates to community development guidelines, changes in Zoning codes and revisions to economic development projections within the planning area.
+Population estimates, development patterns and neighborhood plans are drawn from the City of Madison Planning Department's Comprehensive Plan.
+Utility engineering staff relies on the Planning Department to revise and update the City Comprehensive Plan with any updates to community development guidelines, changes in Zoning codes and revisions to economic development projections within the planning area.